pawelwiejkut/ntbd/Readme.md

 2. Run the command *mvn datanucleus:schema-create*.
 This creates the schema for the tutorial.

-3. Run the command *mvn exec:java*.
+3. Run the command *exec:java*.
 This runs the tutorial.

 4. Run the command *mvn datanucleus:schema-delete*.
 This deletes the schema for the tutorial